mn-mde-edfi/MDE-EdFi-Documentation/README.md

   - The [FAQ page for the Minnesota Bilingual Seals Program](https://education.mn.gov/MDE/dse/stds/world/seals/PROD034397)

 ## Sample Data
-JSON files of sample data are being loaded into the [data directory](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/tree/master/data) in an attempt to assist developers with understanding the Ed-Fi ODS API.
+JSON files of sample data can be found in the [data directory](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/tree/master/data).
+These files are intended to assist developers with understanding the Ed-Fi ODS API.

 ## Issues List
 As part of this documentation effort, we are also using Github to manage technical issues.
 See the [Issue List](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/issues) for examples.